trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 Despite the number of command-line tools needed, the code for the core of the rollup itself is relatively simple.
 This core is called the _kernel_ and is responsible for accepting messages from layer 1 and sending messages to layer 1.
-It also updates its state to allow other rollup nodes to verify it.

 The code for the tutorial application is here: <https://gitlab.com/trili/hello-world-kernel>.